bowl-project/bowl/README.md

 The first version `v0.0.0-alpha` offers the most basic architecture, including a foreign function interface using shared libraries and dynamic linking.
 To allow a modular development from the ground up, this project only implements an internal API.
 The actual instructions of the concatenative programming language are exposed by the [lime-kernel](https://github.com/kuchenkruste/lime-kernel) project using the foreign function interface.

+> \* The project's name is only temporarily and may change in the near future.
+For now it is intended to be a pun, hinting at the software's architecture whose modular components can be glued together very freely.

 # Contributing